 Confident, Comfortable, and Connected

-Do you often feel as if you are being judged negatively in social situations?
-Do you want to connect and talk with people but often feel overcome by fears or worries?
-Do you avoid social situations or else feel a lot of anxiety when you are in them?
-If you answered yes to any of the above questions, the Confident, Comfortable, and Connected group may be the place for you.
-This group provides a place for you develop your social skills and connect with others in a supportive space.
+Do you want to connect and talk with people but often feel overwhelm by fears or worries?
+If yes, the Confident, Comfortable, and Connected group may be the place for you to develop your social skills and connect with others in a supportive space.
+Please schedule meeting with group leader before starting group.

 Group Leader: Mayowa Obasaju, Ph.D.